jchristn/DatabaseWrapper/README.md

 - Instance method to create timestamp for the given database type.

 v1.1.3
-- support for string for database type in timestamp and where clause builders
+- Support for string for database type in timestamp and where clause builders

 v1.1.2
-- new constructor using string for dbtype instead of enum
+- New constructor using string for dbtype instead of enum

 v1.1.1
-- raw query support
+- Raw query support

 v1.1.0
-- pagination support in SELECT queries: use indexStart, maxResults, and orderByClause (all are required)
+- Pagination support in SELECT queries: use indexStart, maxResults, and orderByClause (all are required)
-- numerous bugfixes
+- Numerous bugfixes